Faculty: Professor Michele Nethercott

 Students in the IPC interview witnesses, clients and potential clients.
 They also conduct factual investigation, draft motions and briefs, and negotiate and argue motions in trial courts.
 In the process, they develop skills in interviewing, fact investigation, and negotiation and trial preparation, as well as collaboration and problem-solving.
 Students have the opportunity to work with experts in the fields of forensic DNA testing, forensic pathology and various other scientific disciplines.
 The clinic handles cases that involve DNA testing as well as those cases that rely solely on factual reinvestigation of the underlying crime to obtain exonerating evidence.

-The IPC's recent successes include the 2010 exoneration of Tyrone Jones, who served 10 years for a murder that he did not commit.
-Students uncovered evidence showing that the eyewitness who identified Jones at trial as the assailant who shot the victim, had not in fact seen the shooting.
+The IPC's successes include the 2010 exoneration of Tyrone Jones, who served 10 years for a murder he did not commit.
+Students uncovered evidence showing that the eyewitness who at trial identified Jones as the assailant who shot the victim had not in fact seen the shooting.